seanmcilroy29/sean/TS/RMSS.md

 *CMAF AV1 Tracks* and non-segmented AV1 files MAY be protected.
 If protected, they SHALL con-form to [CENC].
 Only the *cenc* and *cbcs* protection schemes are supported.

-When the protected scheme *cenc* is used, samples SHALL be protected using subsample encryptionand SHALL NOT use pattern encryption.
+When the protected scheme *cenc* is used, samples SHALL be protected using subsample encryption and SHALL NOT use pattern encryption.

 When the protected scheme *cbcs* is used, samples SHALL be protected using subsample encryption and SHALL use pattern encryption.
-[CENC] recommends that the Pattern Block length be 10, i.e.crypt_byte_block + skip_byte_block = 10.
-All combinations such that this is true SHALLbe supported, including crypt_byte_block = 10 and skip_byte_block = 0.
+[CENC] recommends that the Pattern Block length be 10, i.e. crypt_byte_block + skip_byte_block = 10.
+All combinations such that this is true SHALL be supported, including crypt_byte_block = 10 and skip_byte_block = 0.

-## General Subsample Encryption constraints§
+## General Subsample Encryption constraints

 Within protected samples, the following constraints apply:

 - Protected samples SHALL be exactly spanned by one or more contiguous subsamples.
-  - An OBU MAY be spanned by one or more subsamples, especially when it has multipleranges of protected data.
-However, as recommended in [CENC], writers SHOULD reducethe number of subsamples as possible.
-This can be achieved by using a subsample that spansmultiple consecutive unprotected OBUs as well as the first unprotected and protected partsof the following protected OBU, if such protected OBU exists.
+  - An OBU MAY be spanned by one or more subsamples, especially when it has multiple ranges of protected data.
+However, as recommended in [CENC], writers SHOULD reduce the number of subsamples as possible.
+This can be achieved by using a subsample that spans multiple consecutive unprotected OBUs as well as the first unprotected and protected partsof the following protected OBU, if such protected OBU exists.
   - A large unprotected OBU whose data size is larger than the maximum size of a single *Bytes-Of ClearData* field MAY be spanned by multiple subsamples with zero size *BytesOfPro-tectedData*.

 - All *OBU Headers* and associated *obu_size* fields SHALL be unprotected.
 - *Temporal Delimiter OBUs, Sequence Header OBUs*, and *Frame Header OBUs* (including withina *Frame OBU*), *Redundant Frame Header OBUs* and *Padding OBUs* SHALL be unprotected.
 - *Metadata OBUs* MAY be protected.
 - *Tile Group OBUs* and *Frame OBUs* SHALL be protected.
-Within *Tile Group OBUs* or *FrameOBUs*, the following applies:
+Within *Tile Group OBUs* or *Frame OBUs*, the following applies:

   - A subsample SHALL be created for each tile.
   - *BytesOfProtectedData* SHALL be a multiple of 16 bytes.